GEOS-ESM/swell/docs/platforms/discover/installing_swell_uv_venv.md

   fi
 }
 ```
 This can be put in `~/.bashrc` to ensure it is always active every time the user logins to Discover or in an alternate location, such as `~/.bash_functions` but the user needs to activate these functions via `source ~/.bash_functions`.

+####  First time installing SWELL:
-3) Now clone Swell to wherever you want to live, for example:
+Clone Swell to wherever you want to live, for example:
 ```bash
 cd $NOBACKUP
 mkdir swell-project
 git clone git@github.com:geos-esm/swell swell-develop
 ```

-####  First time installing SWELL:
 1) Switch to your folder where SWELL is cloned: `cd $NOBACKUP/swell-project/swell-develop`.
 2) (Optional) Checkout a new branch in a new git worktree: e.g., `git worktree add ../mybranch -b mybranch` will create a folder specifically for the `mybranch` branch.
 3) (Optional) `cd ../mybranch`